 HotelTonight promises to find great hotels via “10-second, 3-tap bookings.”
 Although you can search for deals up to a week in advance, the best rates appear at noon on the day you check in.
 Hotels are described as basic, solid, luxe, high roller, charming, and hip.
 A search for hotels available on June 21 in NYC, offered the following: the Sheraton Tribeca New York (solid) with a rate of $162 down from $377, the Michelangelo (luxe) for $245, down from $599, and the Dream Midtown (hip) at $234, down from $350.
 And these were just a few of the possibilities.

-It lists essential information for each hotel, including address, free Wi-Fi, parking, and room service, as well as how many others are currently considering it.
+It lists essential information for each hotel, including address, free Wi-Fi, parking, and room service.
+It also tells you how many others are currently considering it.
 Its user ratings are also helpful.
-For instance, The Michelangelo Hotel was rated 94% based on 1007 ratings.
 And we particularly appreciated the “Why We Like It” section to get a flavor for the property: “Richly decked-out rooms are huge—and not just for NYC.
 Feels like stepping into a quiet Italian hideaway despite its proximity to everything Midtown.”